What is Kodi? Everything You NEED to Know about The TV Streaming App

 Kodi is free, open-source software, designed with home entertainment in mind, and it’s been around for nearly two decades.
 Although it was initially intended for the Microsoft Xbox, its original title, Xbox Media Center (XBMC), continued to evolve and grow far beyond the Xbox platform.
 The team behind Kodi has built a community of their own, made up of fans and developers.

-Unlike other streaming software companies like Android TV or Plex, Kodi gets managed by the non-profit XBMC Foundation, and it’s continuously modified and upgraded by countless scores of coders and developers around the world.
+Unlike other streaming software companies such as Android TV or Plex, Kodi gets managed by the non-profit XBMC Foundation.
+The software is continuously modified and upgraded by countless scores of coders and developers around the world.
 You can now customize Kodi by installing addons or builds, and they’re free.